Nepgear45/SeekerOfSpells/README.md

 - Added display options: Window mode, Display Resolution, Framerate
 - Added graphical options: View Distance, Post Processing, Anti Aliasing, Texture Quality, Shadow Quality

+--- V0.24 ---
+- Switched Anti aliasing to TSR mode for better image quality
+- Improved lighting effects
+- Reworked spawn area
+- Added dynamic mesh mapping
+- Added closable door
+- Fixed BP_EnemyChase corruption caused by unreal crash
+- Added RoomEventHanlder
+- Added area detection for rooms

+--- V0.24.1 ---
+- Added functional Triggers to rooms
+- Added conditional door opening and closing
+- Added Enemy death in room detection

+Known issues:
+AI character mesh extends outside the capsule hitbox preventing successful hits during animation under certain angles

+--- V0.25 ---
+- Added main menu panorama scene
+- Impoved door fetching and interactions system
+- Added Gate (another door)
+- Improved navmesh connection between AI when spawning from elevation

+--- V0.25.1 ---
+- Rotation on objects based on event tick is tied to FPS (Timers will be more effective than event tick)
+- Added Key locked door
+- Added Key item
+- Added support for multiple Key items
+- Added Key item indicator in hud
+- Added Indicator for items in range
+- Fixed Indicator not being accurate when many items are in range
+- Improved performance for lighting effects with multiple sources of light in one place

+--- V0.25.5 ---
+- Added LightBall spell
+- Added dimming effect to LightBall
+- Added LightBall spell pickup
+- Added LightBall spell icon to HUD
+- Fixed Projectiles ignoring static meshes in certain scenarios
+- Reworked the way assets are rendered and grouped
+- Decreased amount of detail in some meshes for optimization
+- Added Sound settings
+- Added Master, BGM, SFX, UI Volumes and their respective sldiers
+- Added custom variable Saving
+- Added creation of default settings if no user settings are found
+- Added Background music to MainMenu

+Notes:
+SFX and UI sounds are not in use due to lack of sounds (Still being applied and saved)

+--- V0.25.6 ---
+- Fixed an issue where background music would freeze during detection of optimal settings
+- Added new model for enemies
+- Added Sound attenuation
+- Added Stepping sounds
+- Added Sword hit and swoosh sounds
+- Added Sound Cue
+- Added random footstep noise on movement animations
+- Added Dynamic footsteps and footstep mapping
+- Fixed a bug where torches would ignore SFX setting
+- Fixed corruption problems with Game mode being overriden by C++ class

+Known Bugs:
+Overriding game mode with a c++ class will corrput it and will brick the project

+--- V0.25.7 ---
+- Fixed a bug where sword hit sound would play when character overlapped with the sword even if the AI character was dead
+- Fix Torch sounds ignoring master volume
+- Explosion can now trigger fake floor
+- Casting sound effect no longer plays when the spell isnt cast due to lack of mana
+- Adjusted room alignment
+- Reworked BasicAttackSpell visuals and hitboxes
+- Added projectile flying sound to BasicAttackSpell
+- Adjusted sound attenuation for all spells and their after effects
+- Added Delay timer indicator in HUD
+- Added 3 types of spell tags (refer to README in section Spell tier)
+- Fixed collision bug with IronDoorKey item
+- Fixed collision with FireBalls and turret casting it

+Notes:
+- Timers are mismatched by milisecounds (not noticable without debug)
+- HUD time effect is slight off the items

+--- V0.25.8 RETRACTED---
+THIS PATCH HAS BEEN RETRACTED DUE TO POOR CODE QUALITY AND BUGS RESULTING FROM OMITTED CODE RETRACTION HAPPENED BEFORE COMMIT WAS PUSHED TO GITHUB

+--- V0.25.9 ---
+- BGM now pauses when muted instead of dissapearing in main menu
+- Reworked the way default values are saved in FirstPersonCharacter
+- Added saving for all game objects
+- Fixed RoomEvents dont keep cleared status after secound save
+- Fixed 13 saving inconsistency issues

+Notes:
+The patch V0.25.8 is missing as it has been retracted due to poor code quality

 #######################################################################################################################

 --- Currently known bugs in UE5.3.2 ---